-Kamala Harris' Response To Trump Calling Her "Nasty" After Barr's Testimony DGAF
+Kamala Harris DGAF About Trump Calling Her "Nasty" After Barr's Testimony

 The Attorney General William Barr drama is heating up and no one in Washington, D.C. (or anywhere else) is safe from getting caught in the crossfire.
 After Barr testified to the Senate Judiciary Committee on May 1, President Donald Trump apparently wasn't happy with the way some of it went down.
 The president took aim at Sen. Kamala Harris for the way she questioned Barr during the hearing, but the California senator is having none of it.
 Kamala Harris' response to Trump calling her "nasty" DGAF.
 Not.
 A. Single.
 One.